denniszielke/hackbotadvanced/README.md

 ---

 # Advanced bot on azure with NodeJs
-This sample shows you how to deploy a simple bot hosted on Azure Websites.
+This sample shows you how to deploy an advanced bot hosted on Azure Websites.

 ![Advanced Bot Hackathon](./images/architecture.png)